alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 successes: |
-  - Funding has been secured for the next stage of development
-  - End-to-end user experience in place ready for the release of the private beta service
+  - A private beta service has been released

 challenges: |
-  - Integrating with existing systems remains a challenge, as does balancing the time spent on this with the time required to develop the user journey
-  - Integrating [identity assurance](https://gds.blog.gov.uk/category/id-assurance/) into our service when there is no record of who applicants might be
+  - Integrating [identity assurance](https://gds.blog.gov.uk/category/id-assurance/) into our service
+  - Continuing to grow relationships with incumbent suppliers to manage future releases
+  - Developing a robust way of managing the service for users when it goes live

 next-steps: |
   - Build identity assurance into the service